zehengl/django-survey/README.md

 To uninstall `django-survey-and-report`, simply comment out or remove the 'survey' line in your `INSTALLED_APPS`.

-If you want to use the pdf rendering with the Sankey's diagram generation you will have to install python-tk (for python 2.7) or python3-tk (for python 3.x).
+If you want to use the pdf rendering you need to install `xelatex`.
+If you're using the Sankey's diagram generation you will also have to install `python-tk` (for python 2.7) or `python3-tk` (for python 3.x).

 ## Making a survey